The 6 Most Beautiful Places in Dolomites, Italy

 46° 25′ N, 11° 35′ E

 Lago di Carezza, also known as the Karersee, is a mountain lake in the South Tyrol region of northern Italy.
 This beautiful mountain lake is known for its wonderful blue, sometimes even emerald green color.
-Both color and size of Lago di Carezza, depend on the season and differ every year.
-In spring, when the snow starts to melt, the lakes is at its biggest.
+Both the color and size of Lago di Carezza depend on the season and differ yearly.
+In spring, the lakes are at their highest when the snow starts to melt.
 The lowest water level is reached in autumn.
 Then it is usually no deeper than six meters.

 Lago di Carezza is surrounded by immense coniferous forests.
 In the background, you can see the impressive peaks of the Dolomites rise tall behind the treetops, making this beautiful picture complete.